 - Drowsy Driving and Hours of Service Violations – There are hours of service rules to prevent truck drivers from driving for too long during a day or week.
 Truckers often have strict deadlines to meet, which means that in some cases truck drivers may attempt to drive longer than they are allowed to in order to make a delivery on time.
 In addition, there are trucking companies that push their drivers to violate hours of service laws so that they can ensure products are picked up and delivered on schedule.
 However, hours of service regulations are meant to keep truckers well rested, because otherwise they could end up driving fatigued, which could lead to a drowsy driving accident.

 - Speeding – Many rollover truck accidents happen due to speeding, such as driving around a curve too fast.
 Plus, due to their size, it takes tractor-trailer trucks longer to stop, which means if a trucker is speeding or driving too fast for the weather or road conditions, it could lead to a rear-end accident.

 - Failure to Properly Inspect, Load and Maintain Trucks – Like any vehicle, if trucks are not properly inspected and maintained, individual parts, such as brakes and tires, can lead to truck crashes due to tire blowouts and brake failure.
 In addition, it is important that trucks are properly loaded, because if they are not, their loads can shift to an unsafe position, resulting in a rollover accident.

-Victims of truck accidents and the families of those killed in fatal 18 wheeler wrecks, should speak to an experienced trucking accident attorney.
+Victims of truck accidents and the families of those killed in fatal 18 wheeler wrecks, should speak to an experienced truck accident lawyer.
 Trucking companies and truckers deal with the aftermath of these crashes every day.
 They will begin getting their story straight and building a case against victims immediately following the wreck.
 It is important that injury victims and their families know their rights and the best options available to them moving forward.